 This park, with 350,000 square meters of a pastoral and green landscape, has hosted quite a few exhibitions, demonstrations and large concerts.
 The name "Hyde" may be related to a unique space measured in according to the fertility of the soil.
 The area contains a range of 60,000 to 120,000 square meters.

 The southeast corner of the park is actually connected to the backyard of Buckingham Palace, which incidentally is also connected to St. James Park.
 The palace cavalry uses the park on a daily basis.

 Hyde Park for TouristsEntrance to the park is possible between 5 am until midnight.
 There are about 5 million visitors each year.
 The park has miles of bicycle lanes, special pathways for horses, hiking trails, playgrounds and sport fields for football, tennis, golf, bowling and cricket.
 The park has street lamps which allow a pleasant atmosphere in the evening, benches which allow relaxation, taking in a view of the park, cafes, restaurants, water fountains and even a police station.
 In the summer, about 500 green and white sun loungers are regularly placed in the open air.

 Children can also be entertained here , especially in the park named after Princess Diana located inside the big park.
 Where the children can play in sand and water.
 Admission to adults is only possible if they have children.

 Some very large musical performances took place in this park.
-Among other things, they found themselves Rolling Stones, Pink Floyd, Kevin, Red Hot Chili Peppers and many more.
+Among others; Rolling Stones, Pink Floyd, Kevin, Red Hot Chili Peppers, and many more.
 Hundreds of thousands of spectators attended the performances.